HiPhish/info.vim/CONTRIBUTING.rst

 - Use  tabs for indentation in  VimScript files, spaces everywhere  else.
 Three spaces in reStructuredText, two spaces in Vader.

-- Justify text in reStructuredText files.
-I use `par -w79j`  as my `formatprg` option.
-Do not put extra spaces in inline `code literals` and do not justify code blocks.

 For everything else use your best judgment and imitate the existing style.